1-max-1/line-following-robot/README.md

 <img src="https://github.com/user-attachments/assets/760177e0-df84-450d-884f-e417c7630840" width="70%">

-This robot was constructed and raced in an annual competition for ENMT221.
+This robot was constructed and raced in an annual team competition for ENMT221.
 We designed all aspects of the robot including the PCB.
-The robot did well and achieved 2nd place.
+The race track consists of a black line on a white background.
+The robot must successfully follow the line all the way around, and the time taken determines the ranking.

-The track consists of a black line on a white background.
-The robot must succesfully follow the line all the way around, and the time taken determines the ranking.
+In the weeks before the competition, we were quite busy with other projects, and we did not make much progress with the robot.
+We made a big push the night before the competition, fixing code, re-soldering connections and improving the mechanical design several times.
+By the time of the competition, we had managed to bring the robot to a fully functional state.
+The robot achieved second place overall, missing out on the first-place spot by only 0.8 seconds.

 *The design files are not currently public as this is a recurring course assignment.*